 Volg mij op:

 Arjen Buijs investigates human-nature interactions and their relationship with stewardship practices.
-He specifically focuses on the emergence of these interactions through daily practices as well as on how citizens self-organise in local nature conservation stewardship groups.
+He specifically focuses on how citizens self-organise for stewardship or political actions, how they aim for sustainable transitions and how these groups relate to local and national governments.
+In several European and Global project, Arjen investigates urban governance structures that foster collaborations between civil society and local governments.
 His PhD focused on the cultural diversity of images of nature among the Dutch public.

 His research engages with topics such as nature experiences and cultural diversity, , visions and images of nature, self-governance, and biodiversity protection in urban and peri-urban green in the Global North and Latin America.
 Arjen has published on a diverse range of theoretical approaches, including framing theory, social representation theory, values of nature, and mosaic governance.
-He is associate editor for the scientific journals People & Nature from the British Ecological Society, on relational values of nature, and for Frontiers in Sustainable Cities on community-based urban green governance.
+He is associate editor for the scientific journals People & Nature from the British Ecological Society, on relational values of nature.

 Arjen teaches "People in forest and nature conservation", on people's moral, relational and active engagements with nature (FNP-24806) within the Bachelor and Master Forest and Nature Conservation (BBN & MFN).
 In his home-town Utrecht, he has initiated several green initiatives to reconnect children and nature.
 Arjen is a member of the jury for Trouw Duurzame-100.